 User Identification

 Connect events to specific users to track individual journeys and build user profiles.
+Identifying users helps Overcentric automatically surface most important users to focus on, eg. recent signups, users at risk of churn, highly active users, etc.

 Identifying Users